MBR operation and maintenance − nutrient removal

 Returning the treated nitrate-rich sludge to an anoxic zone in front of the aerobic treatment step allows the nitrate to be removed, a process modification known as the 'Modified Ludzack−Ettinger' (MLE) process.
 A combination of aerobic nitrification and anoxic denitrification permits most of the total nitrogen (TN) to be removed.

-If there is no source of oxygen to allow any biochemical reaction with the organic carbon to take place − either from oxygen or oxyanions − then the conditions are described as ‘anaerobic’.
+If there is no source of oxygen to allow any aerobic or anaerobic biochemical reaction with the organic carbon to take place − either from oxygen or oxyanions − then the conditions are described as ‘anaerobic’.

 In the treatment of municipal wastewater, anaerobic conditions are applied as a treatment step in assisting the removal of phosphate from the water.
 Biological phosphorus removal (BPR) in this manner proceeds through recirculation of the sludge to an anaerobic zone.
 This promotes phosphate removal in two ways: